MITLibraries/mitlibraries-theme-omeka/docs/reference/navigation.md

 * The navigation menu is usable by a variety of user agents and technologies, including people with a mouse (using hover states), a smartphone (using only touch or click commands), and a keyboard.
-Additionally, those using a keyboard to navigate the site can do traverse the menu system without needing to listen to every menu item sequentially, and can open and close submenus separately from following the links to menu items.
+Additionally, those using a keyboard to navigate the site can traverse the menu system without needing to listen to every menu item sequentially, and can open and close submenus separately from following the links to menu items.

 ## Dependency management and updates